 PermitsA City fishing permit is required for all anglers who are 16 years old until their 62nd birthday.
 Permits are not required for individuals who are legally blind or have a 60% or more disability.
 For more information on permit exemptions, call (405) 297-1426.

 An Oklahoma state fishing license is also required.
 Please check with ODWC for disability and other exemptions.
+Revenue generated from fishing permits support the fisheries management program and their mission to enhance fishing in Oklahoma City.

 See our Authorized Vendor List for a list of stores where permits are sold.
 Permits are NOT required during designated FREE FISHING DAYS (first Saturday of each month), or during "Hooked on Fishing" summer classes.